 If you’re not already a Dacast user, sign up today and we’ll give you access to this feature.
 Just click the button below to sign up for our 30-day free trial (no credit card required).

-That gets you access to a full-featured video hosting and live streaming platform, with all streams delivered via the Akamai CDN—the largest and fastest on the planet.
+That gets you to access to a full-featured video hosting and live streaming platform, with all streams delivered via the Akamai CDN—the largest and fastest on the planet.
 Plus, you’re guaranteed a slew of other features, including video monetization, security, embedding, social sharing, and more.

 For regular tips and exclusive offers, you’re also invited to join our LinkedIn group.
 Still have questions or feedback?
 Let us know in the comment section below, and we’ll get back to you.